Pro/dkim-exchange/README.md

 4. Select `Install`
 5. In the new opened window, select the version you like to install.
 If you want to install a prerelease version, check the corresponding box
 6. Press install and wait until the installation successfully finished, then close the window.
-7. Now configure the DKIM Signer with the installed GUI (located under `"C:\Program Files\Exchange DkimSigner\Configuration\Configuration.DkimSigner.exe"`
+7. Now configure the DKIM Signer with the installed GUI (located under `"C:\Program Files\Exchange DkimSigner\Configuration.DkimSigner.exe"`
 8. Once you save the config, the Signer Agent will automatically reload these changes

 ## Offline Install